ajx42/Software-Engineering-Project/README.md

 #### Installation

 ###### Part - 1: Basics
-1. Download the repository and install all the above dependencies for the folder sep-2.
+1. Download the repository and install all the above dependencies for the folder __sep__.
-2. Set Document Root of your server to be sep-2/src/public/
+2. Set Document Root of your server to be __sep/src/public/__.

 ###### Part - 2: Configuring the database
-3. Import __fulldb.sql__ found at sep-2/src/ in a MySQL database.
+3. Import __fulldb.sql__ found at sep/src/ in a MySQL database.
 Name it LMS.
 4. Enter your MySQL username and password in the database configuration file.
-It's named __config.php__ and can be found at sep-2/src/db_stuff.
+It's named __config.php__ and can be found at sep/src/db_stuff.

 ###### Part - 3: Configuring the mailer
-5. Edit the file mail configuration file located at sep-2/src/\_mail\_\_.
+5. Edit the file mail configuration file located at sep/src/\_mail\_\_.
 It's also named __config.php__.
 Fill in your email account details where you wish to send notifications from.

 ###### Part - 4: Testing the setup
 6. There are a few dummy accounts already created to get you started.